-The NCAA men’s basketball tournament -- better known as March Madness -- is one of the most exciting sports events of the year, drawing tens of millions of fans who watch the action in the stands, on the couch and even at work.
+The NCAA men’s basketball tournament -- March Madness -- is one of the most exciting sports events of the year, drawing tens of millions of fans who watch the action in the stands, on the couch and even at work.

 1. Work gets sidelined